International Students Health Services

 Non-Emergencies

-For non-emergencies, students are encouraged to use Guard.me’s Mobile Doctor or the Nancy Dingwall Health and Counselling Centre, which is now located in the MacDonald Residence temporarily and will later return to a permanent home in the renovated Canada Games Complex within CBU campus after construction is completed.
+For non-emergencies, students are encouraged to use guard.me’s Mobile Doctor or the Nancy Dingwall Health and Counselling Centre, which is now located in the MacDonald Residence temporarily and will later return to a permanent home in the renovated Canada Games Complex within CBU campus after construction is completed.
 It is staffed with a doctor, nurse and physiotherapist and can address minor, non-emergency issues.
 Hours of operation are Monday to Friday from 8:30am to 4:30pm.

 Services include: